 - Practice balancing the chemical reactions.

-For the above to take place, you must know the correct formulae to write the correct equation.
+For the above to take place, you must know the correct formula to write the correct equation.

 5. Understand Analytical Chemistry